4.Guides

 - Left Click and hold to turn the model.

-- Move your cursor Left until the model is in the desired place.
+- Move your cursor to the Left until the model is in the desired place.

 - Release the Left Click.